 Note that in general only details of currently visible comets are updated and that analyses of past years will be published in the BAA Journal.

 An explanation of the information in the ephemerides is given here.
 The following magnitude parameters, last updated 2014 April 1, are used in the ephemerides, but note that ephemerides are not updated every time the magnitude parameters are.

 The following lists [updated 2014 April 1] give the ephemeris details, including the approximate current magnitude and local visibility for all the comets in the CBAT list for the UK, the equator and 40 south.
 CCD observers should try and observe any comets that have not recently been observed according to the CBAT but which are expected to be within range of their equipment.
 Negative observations are also useful.

 For positions of newly discovered comets see the NEO confirmation page .
 You can also generate your own ephemerides and elements at the CBAT Minor Planet and Comet Ephemeris Service web page.
 Seiichi Yoshida has pages for currently visible comets, which include finder charts.
 Seiichi also has a comet rendezvous page, which lists conjunctions between comets, variable stars and nebulae and a comet recovery page, which lists periodic comets not yet recovered at the present return.
 The T3 project aims to discover comets amongst the population of asteroids influenced by Jupiter.
 Following a hack at the MPC, MPECs etc are now available at this site

 A plot of recent search areas by professional teams looking for NEOS.

-Download the January 2013 newsletter, which has reports of the Rosetta planning meeting, the joint comet & asteroid section meeting, plus the usual reviews and forecasts
+Download the January 2014 newsletter, which has reports of several meetings, an article, plus the usual reviews and forecasts.

 Download Richard Fleet's GraphDark software for graphically displaying comet (and other object) visibility.
 Latest version is 2.05, 2007 May.